-- Current and Recent Students: Students who have been issued a NetID and password should login to myCommNet, then click on Banner Student and Faculty Self-Service Link (top right hand box), Select Capital Community College if asked, Click on Student Records, Click on Transcripts Box and click on the Official e-Transcript link. - Former Students: Students who have not been issued a NetID, please use the following link: https://exchange.parchment.com/send/adds/index.php?main\page=login&s\id=7sCLDESLXnimJFgZ to submit an official e-Transcript request.
+- Current and Recent Students: Students who have been issued a NetID and password should login to myCommNet, then click on Banner Student and Faculty Self-Service Link (top right hand box), Select Capital Community College if asked, Click on Student Records, Click on Transcripts Box, Click on Request Official Transcripts, and Click on Access the Transcript Ordering Site link. - Former Students: Students who have not been issued a NetID, please use the following link: https://exchange.parchment.com/send/adds/index.php?main\page=login&s\id=7sCLDESLXnimJFgZ to submit an official e-Transcript request.
 Please ensure that your last name, first name, date of birth and last four digits of your SSN are entered correctly so that your request can be processed in a timely manner.